Frequently Asked Questions

 Do I need to re-register each year?

 Once you’re registered you don’t need to register again unless you change address.
-You should however return the form, called a Household Enquiry Form, that you will receive every year which confirms who is living at your address.
+You should however check, and follow guidance, on the canvass communication that you will receive every year which confirms who is living at your address.
 You should also inform us if any of your details (such as your name) change.

 I moved house, am I still registered?